, deffered’s

 2) MIXED OUTCOME ON MINING Bills

-However Tess Jorgenson’s bill asking for sand/gravel/aggregate mines that use blasting to be moved from chapter 45-6 to chapter 45 6b (hard rock mining) passed.
+However Tess Jorgenson’s bill asking for sand/gravel/aggregate mines that use blasting to be moved from chapter 45-6 to chapter 45 6b (hard rock mining) passed committee.
 HB 1287 , https://sdlegislature.gov/Session/Bill/26765f

-Jorgenson still has bill HB 1288 https://mylrc.sdlegislature.gov/api/Documents/301091.pdf I that is alive but not voted on, one on allowing counties with comprehensive plan (but not zoning) to have ordinances governing Sand/Gravel mines.
-It is up on Tuesday 2/17/26 in House Ag and Nat.
-Resources, 7:45 am
+Jorgenson had a bill HB 1288 https://mylrc.sdlegislature.gov/api/Documents/301091.pdf on allowing counties with comprehensive plan (but not zoning) to have ordinances governing Sand/Gravel mines.
+It was up on Tuesday 2/17/26 in House Ag and Nat.
+Resources, 7:45 am.
+IT IS NOW DEAD.

 We are thus confused by SB 188, we support it, as more notice is always nice, but the bill could be much better designed and structured